Logo light mode the Fabryk

 • Offers charming canals and bridges reminiscent of Venice, as well as delightful squares like Piazza dei Signori and Prato della Valle.

-• Renowned for its vibrant nightlife scene, with numerous bars, cafes, and restaurants catering to locals and visitors alike.
+• Renowned for its vibrant nightlife scene (particularly around New Year's), with numerous bars, cafes, and restaurants catering to locals and visitors alike.

 If you truly want to be a badass, you can take a river cruise from Venice to Padua